OsmoHLR doesn't update VLR during UpdateLocation

 For some reason, the VLR column in the HLR table is not updated when a subscriber performs an Update Location procedure.

-#1 Updated by neels almost 2 years ago
+#1 Updated by neels over 2 years ago

 What should go in the VLR column?
 We have the IPAC_IDTAG_SERNR producing something like "SGSN-00-00-00-00-00-00" and "MSC-00-00-00-00-00-00".
 The HLR also has sgsn_number and sgsn_address columns, could be set to the same / to the remote GSUP client address, by switching on osmo_gsup_message.cn_domain...